-In one relevant example, Claas, a maker of agricultural machinery, has developed an intelligent combine that significantly improves the harvest process.
+In one relevant example one has developed an intelligent combine that significantly improves the harvest process.
 In a typical configuration, the combine, along with all supporting equipment, such as tractors, is linked with the Deutsche Telekom cloud, to allow fast data exchange between all units.

 As soon as the combine's grain bin is full, a tractor is automatically called for an offload.
 Such systems enable all equipment to operate at maximum efficiency, with virtually no unproductive waiting time or empty runs.
 Because modern harvest equipment is expensive to rent, purchase and operate, such efficiency translates directly into cost-efficiency for farmers.
 And "expensive" means "expensive": a state-of-the-art combine can easily cost up to half a million euros, and disruptions in logistics chains can quickly cost farmers 1,000 euros per hour.

 The future will bring such connectivity to other areas of farming as well.
 In the town of Lohmar, near the city of Cologne in the German state of North-Rhine – Westphalia, the "Krewelshof" farming operation is using an electronic worktime recording system provided by the firm of MobilZeit.
 New minimum-wage laws have considerably increased administrative overhead for farmers, and the worktime recording system keeps the Krewelshof's administrative costs safely under control.